 Inclusion of centers in this database does not represent an endorsement, referral or recommendation from Janssen Biotech, Inc. Moreover, the infusion sites of care participating in this search feature do not necessarily endorse the use of any Janssen Biotech, Inc., products.

-Help if Your Insurance Plan Does Not Approve STELARA® Treatment
+If Your Insurance Plan Does Not Approve STELARA® Treatment

 Sometimes you may not be able to obtain the medication that your doctor has ordered for you.
 For example, your insurance plan might not cover the medication because it is not on the plan’s drug list (formulary) or the cost is higher than you think you should have to pay.
 In these situations, you and your doctor have the right to ask the insurance plan to explain its decision and to consider making the medication available to you as an exception to its policies.